webbgroup/certified-aws-cloud-practioner/18-Budgets-vs-CostExplorer/README.md

 ## AWS Budgets
 * provides alerts for when costs start going over.
-* Used for forcasting or exeeding costs.
+* Used for forecasting or exceeding costs.

 ## AWS Cost Explorer
 * AWS is visualization AFTER they have been incurred.